anasoid/docker-jmeter/README.md

 ## Use plugins and dependencies from project or user folder

-Before starting jmeter, the folders `/jmeter/project/plugins` and `/jmeter/user/plugins` are copied to `$JMETER_HOME/lib/ext`, and folders `/jmeter/project/lib` and `/jmeter/user/lib` are copied to `$JMETER_HOME/lib`.
+Before starting JMeter, the folders `/jmeter/project/plugins` and `/jmeter/user/plugins` are copied to `$JMETER_HOME/lib/ext`, and folders `/jmeter/project/lib` and `/jmeter/user/lib` are copied to `$JMETER_HOME/lib`.

 ## Use plugins and dependencies as additional lib

-Folder `/jmeter/additional/lib` is used as additional lib folder for jmeter and `/jmeter/additional/lib/ext` is used as additional folder for lib/ext folder in jmeter, files on those folders are not copied.
+Folder `/jmeter/additional/lib` is used as additional lib folder for JMeter and `/jmeter/additional/lib/ext` is used as additional folder for lib/ext folder in JMeter, files on those folders are not copied.

 Example of use: